 These true-blue students can't be missed, whether they at a sporting event or on campus for Spirit Day.
 Anyone can join in the fun!
 And remember, the louder the Swarm "buzzes," the better!

 Patron saints are intercessors and advocate in heaven for a nation, place, craft, activity, class or person.
-For a place of higher education and lifelong learning, no saint is more befitting than St. Ambrose, the patron saint of learning.
+For a place of higher education and lifelong learning, no saint is more befitting than Saint Ambrose, the patron saint of learning.
 Elected as Bishop of Milan, Italy, in 373 A.D., he is often represented with a book and scroll in hand that are symbolic of his desire for truth and justice.

 The St. Ambrose campus was established in a grove of oak trees, of which many still grow all over campus.
 When members of the alumni association wanted a hymn of praise to St. Ambrose College, the music department chose the melody "Finlandia," by the Finnish composer Jean Sibelius.
 They held a campus contest to write lyrics, and in May 1937 William Kerrigan, a senior from Davenport, was declared the winner.
 Learn more about the alma mater.